muratk3n/thirdwave/en/README.md

 ---

-I watched 'nother docu on nuclear (fission) and fusion.
+I watched docu on nuclear (fission) and fusion.
 Fusion sounds far off, and I am not convinced on fission's waste handling, and safety.

 Solar power is plenty, with incr panel efficiency (right now at 25%) itll be better.
 Also there is non-fracking fossil + CCS (at the